-COUNT II Illegal Exaction In Violation Of The Fifth Amendment
+COUNT II Illegal Exaction In Violation Of The Fifth Amendment (All Plaintiffs)

-- 135. Plaintiffs incorporate by reference and re-allege each allegation set forth above, as though fully set forth herein. - 136.
-Alternatively, the Sweep Amendment was imposed by the United States without authority.
-Under the Recovery Act, the Agency "as conservator" was to act to put the Companies "in a sound and solvent condition," to "preserve and conserve [their] assets," and to

-"carry on" their business.
-Contrary to these objectives, the Sweep Amendment ensures that the Companies will perpetually be on the verge of insolvency, wastes their assets, and destroys their ability to carry on their mandate as private, stockholder-owned companies.
-It does the opposite of conserving the Companies, and accomplishes a wind-down in contravention of the Recovery Act's separate provisions (and protections) for a receivership.
-Moreover, the Sweep Amendment was ultra vires on the part of Treasury as well, because it was executed contrary to the provisions of the Recovery Act (and the Companies' charters) granting Treasury only temporary emergency authority to purchase and determine the terms, conditions, and amounts of securities of the Companies.
+- 144. Plaintiffs incorporate by reference and re-allege each allegation set forth above, as though fully set forth herein. - were imposed by the United States without authority.
+Under the Recovery Act, the Agency "as conservator" was to act to put the Companies "in a sound and solvent condition," to "preserve and conserve [their] assets," and to "carry on" their business.
+Contrary to these objectives, the Sweep Amendment, together with the Fourth Amendment, ensures that the Companies will perpetually be on the verge of insolvency, wastes their assets, and destroys their ability to carry on their mandate as private, stockholder-owned companies.
+The amendments do the opposite of conserving the Companies, and accomplish a wind-down in contravention of the Recovery Act's separate provisions (and protections) for a receivership.
+Moreover, the Sweep Amendment and therefore the Fourth Amendment were ultra vires on the part of Treasury as well, because they were executed contrary to the provisions of the Recovery Act (and the Companies' charters) granting Treasury only temporary emergency authority to purchase and determine the terms, conditions, and amounts of securities of the Companies. - 146.
+In addition, the Agency acted unlawfully because it is an unconstitutional "independent" agency.
+It also acted unlawfully because it had no lawfully appointed and confirmed director, but instead had only an "Acting Director" who had been in place for over three years at the time of the Sweep Amendment, which is constitutionally impermissible.

-- 137. Through the Sweep Amendment, the United States, in obtaining for itself a quarterly payment in perpetuity equal to the Companies' entire net worth, has appropriated to itself the property of Plaintiffs, holders of Junior Preferred Stock.
-This appropriation was, in effect, a forced payment of money by Plaintiffs to the government. - 138.
-The Sweep Amendment is thus an illegal exaction imposed in violation of the Due Process Clause of the Fifth Amendment. - 139.
+- 147. Through the Sweep Amendment and the Fourth Amendment, the United States, in obtaining for itself a quarterly payment in perpetuity equal to the Companies' entire net worth, has appropriated to itself the property of Plaintiffs.
+This appropriation was, in effect, a forced payment of money by Plaintiffs to the government. - 148.
+The Sweep Amendment and the Fourth Amendment thus effect an illegal exaction imposed in violation of the Due Process Clause of the Fifth Amendment. - 149.
 Plaintiffs are entitled to compensation for their illegally exacted property.

-COUNT III Taking Without Just Compensation
+COUNT III Taking Without Just Compensation (All Plaintiffs)